GAME RULES AND REGULATIONS

 3. Each player can only run once per inning as a courtesy runner.

 4. If a courtesy runner is on base when his/her turn at bat comes up, he/she is removed from base and an out is recorded, and they will then take their turn at bat.

 5. A courtesy runner may be replaced with a courtesy runner due to injury, however, the original courtesy runner must leave the game.

 6. Courtesy runners from home plate are allowed, but the courtesy runner will be limited to a single.
-The home plate courtesy runner will start behind an extended secondary home plate runners line.
+The home plate courtesy runner will start behind an extended scoring line.
 If an error occurs on a hit ball, the home plate courtesy runner can advance to second base at their own risk.
 The courtesy runner may also be awarded additional bases on an out-of-play throw.